Putting Our Knowledge And Experience To Work

 If you or a loved one has suffered injury, illness, or death because of a diagnostic error, it’s important to take legal action with the Cincinnati medical malpractice lawyers at The Lawrence Firm right away.
 We have extensive knowledge and experience in handling all sorts of medical malpractice claims, so you’ll know your case is in good hands when you obtain the help of our firm.

 Contact The Lawrence Firm today to learn how we can assist in any matter related to a misdiagnosis.
 You can reach our Ohio or Kentucky law office at 800-698-4054 toll-free.

 What is Failure to Diagnose?

 Failure to diagnose is exactly how it sounds; it’s a doctor’s failure to take the proper steps of diagnosing their patient with a serious medical condition.
 This is one of many types of misdiagnosis cases that can lead to a medical malpractice case.
 Other types of diagnostic errors can include incorrect diagnosis or delayed diagnosis of major medical conditions.

 As one can imagine, a physician’s failure to diagnose cancer, for example, can have deadly consequences.
 Many patients who receive a wrong diagnosis (or no diagnosis at all) may also suffer physically, mentally, and even financially.
 That’s why our experienced team of failure to diagnose attorneys at The Lawrence Firm fight tirelessly so all victims can receive fair compensation.

-Examples Of Misdiagnosis
+Common Examples of Medical Misdiagnosis

-- Misdiagnosed heart attack
+- Misdiagnosed heart attack and heart disease

-- Failure to diagnose pulmonary embolus
+- Failure to diagnose stroke or pulmonary embolus

 - Failure to diagnose appendicitis